-MEL Science provides monthly chemistry kits that let children conduct hands-on experiments, visualize processes with VR lessons, and participate in online classes with science teachers.
+MEL Science is a subscription service that provides monthly chemistry sets that let kids conduct hands-on experiments, use VR to visualize molecules in the MEL Chemistry app, and participate in online classes with science teachers.

 What makes MEL Science interesting is that it’s not one static chemistry set.
 It’s an evolving set of chemistry experiments.

-At least for a kid, the problem with a chemistry set is that after all of the experiments from the instruction book are carried out, the child has no idea what to do.
+For kids, a common problem with chemistry sets is that after all of the experiments from the instruction book are carried out, the child has no idea what to do.

-When I was a kid, I was fortunate to have an old and well-supplied chemistry kit.
+I was fortunate to have an old and well-supplied chemistry set at home as a kid.
 I think my mom found it at a garage sale.
 It was GREAT!
 I had glassware, a bunsen burner, and dozens of chemicals!
 I even had a thick manual that had extensive instructions.
-Unfortunately, the manual was written for high school kids and I was 10 years old.
+Unfortunately, the instructions were written for high school kids and I was 10 years old.

 I had no earthly idea what to do with it!